Navigating Certificate Conformity (COC) and Certificate of Inspection (COI)

 Role of COI in Quality Control

 Conversely, the COI plays a vital role in quality control mechanisms that help build consumer trust.
-When companies are able to present a COI, it reassures stakeholders that the inspection process was thorough and that the product meets the defined quality standards.
+When companies can present a COI, it reassures stakeholders that the inspection process is thorough and that the product meets the defined quality standards.

 Key Components You Should Know About COC